Palm Springs, California

 After passing along some travel tips to a friend recently, I only just realized I never wrote a stand alone post on Palm Springs – a place I frequent often.
 So here we go!

 Palm Springs is only one part of a big collective area, though it holds most of the action/scene.
 In addition to Palm Springs, other cities of the area include Palm Desert, Rancho Mirage, Indian Wells, La Quinta, Indio, Cathedral City and Desert Hot Springs, sometimes referred to collectively as the Coachella Valley, The California Desert, or The Palm Springs Metro area.
 While Palm Springs has a more local business feel (for the most part), if you need to hit Trader Joe’s, Whole Foods, Cardenas Market, Target or luxury stores, head over to Cathedral City or Palm Desert.
+Also, the San Jacinto Mountains are also a welcome escape from the heat.

 Palm Springs is only a two hour drive from Los Angeles (more like three hours these days, with traffic), but it’s also a quick flight from just about anywhere.
 The airport is small and centrally located, so it’s a low key transportation affair.